invoiceninja/wordpress/README.md

 ## Shortcodes

-- **[purchase product_id=""]**: This shortcode will display either an 'Add to Cart' button or a 'Buy Now' button, depending on the Online Purchases setting.
+- **[invoiceninja_purchase product_id=""]**: This shortcode will display either an 'Add to Cart' button or a 'Buy Now' button, depending on the Online Purchases setting.
-- **[client_portal label="" sso=""]**: This shortcode generates a button that allows your customers to access their client portal.
+- **[invoiceninja_client_portal label="" sso=""]**: This shortcode generates a button that allows your customers to access their client portal.
 If the SSO (Single Sign-On) parameter is set to true, they won't need to enter their password.

 > [!WARNING]
-> WARNING: Only use the [client_portal] shortcode if your customers are confirming their email addresses.
+> WARNING: Only use the [invoiceninja_client_portal] shortcode if your customers are confirming their email addresses.
 Without this confirmation, a malicious user could create a fake account and gain unauthorized access to data in Invoice Ninja.

 ## Credits
 * [Hillel Coren](https://hillel.dev)